denandz/lpc_sniffer_tpm/README.md

 # TPM Specific lpc sniffer (low pin count) for ice40 stick

-Turn the ice40 stick into a LPC sniffer, only logging messages addressed to `0x0024`.
-This repository is a duplicate of [https://github.com/lynxis/lpc_sniffer/](https://github.com/lynxis/lpc_sniffer/).
+Turn the ice40 stick into a LPC sniffer, only logging TPM specific messages.
+This repository is a duplicate of [https://github.com/lynxis/lpc_sniffer/](https://github.com/lynxis/lpc_sniffer/), with modifications made to only log messages with start field `0101` and address `24`.

-This project was used to extract BitLocker keys by sniffing the LPC bus when BitLocker was enabled in it's default configuration.
+This project was used to extract BitLocker VMK keys by sniffing the LPC bus when BitLocker was enabled in it's default configuration.
 More information is available [in this post](https://pulsesecurity.co.nz/TPM-sniffing).

 # features